aws-samples/kda-flink-maven-archetype-quickstart/README.md

 # Maven archetype project for KDA specific Flink quickstart

-This github project features a self-guided Kinesis Data Analytics for Apache Flink Maven Archetype to get you up and running with a Kinesis Data Analytics for Apache Flink application on your local machine simply by running a single command.
+This project features a local maven archetype for Kinesis Data Analytics for Apache Flink applications.
+A maven archetype is a project template which will generate a skeleton application for you to get started creating an Apache Flink application on Kinesis Data Analytics.

 ## Prerequisites for your local machine
 - [Install Java 8 or 11](https://www.java.com/en/download/help/download_options.html)